9001/copyparty/README.md

 volflag `dk` generates dirkeys (per-directory accesskeys) for all folders, granting read-access to that folder; by default only that folder itself, no subfolders

+volflag `dky` disables the actual key-check, meaning anyone can see the contents of a folder where they have `g` access, but not its subdirectories

 volflag `dks` lets people enter subfolders as well, and also enables download-as-zip/tar

 dirkeys are generated based on another salt (`--dk-salt`) + filesystem-path and have a few limitations: